 Abdi is studying BSc (Hons) Radiography (Radiotherapy and Oncology), and plans to be a Therapeutic Radiographer and work on cancer research projects.

-Having had interest in the physiology of the human body from a young age, I’ve always wanted a career where I could learn anatomy and apply it to aid those who are in need of help.
+Having had an interest in the physiology of the human body from a young age, I’ve always wanted a career where I could learn anatomy and apply it to aid those who are in need of help.
 I have been fortunate enough to shadow various healthcare professionals and experience a variety of healthcare professions that are out there.
-Radiotherapy stood out to me because of how the Therapeutic Radiographers bonded with their patients, the variety of things you can venture into once you are a Therapeutic Radiographer (dosimetry planning, pre-treatment etc.) and finally, the satisfying feeling of relieving others of their pain.
+Radiotherapy stood out to me because of how the Therapeutic Radiographers bonded with their patients, the variety of things you can venture into once you are a Therapeutic Radiographer (dosimetry planning, pre-treatment etc.) and, finally, the satisfying feeling of relieving others of their pain.

 Why did you choose to study at City, University of London?

-City, University of London is located in the heart of the city of London.
+City, University of London is located in the heart of the City of London.
 This means there is always something to do such as activities that you and friends can partake in.
-Furthermore, there are many activities organised by the university that you can take part in e.g. football, boxing etc.
+Furthermore, there are many activities organised by the University that you can take part in, e.g. football, boxing etc.

 What has been your favourite module on the course, and what have you enjoyed most about your time at City?

 All the modules have interesting aspects to them.
 The modules I found the most exciting were the anatomy and oncology modules.
 I learned what the body is made out of, how it functions and all the types of cancer out there including their diagnosis and treatment options.